ramiy/the-events-calendar/readme.txt

 = [4.2.5] TDB =

+* Fix - Fixed an issue that would misplace recurrence exclusions when using UTC based timezones [61652]
+* Fix - Fixed recurring events misplacement or missing creation when using more than one recurrence pattern [64753]

 = [4.2.4] 2016-08-17 =

-Fix - PHP notice when importing events from iCal importer [64747]
+* Fix - PHP notice when importing events from iCal importer [64747]

 = [4.2.3] 2016-07-20 =